TritonDataCenter/sdc-cloudapi/docs/index.md

 * Version 7.3.0 adds support for network fabrics (software-defined networking).
 This allows the creation of virtual LANs and layer-three networks.

-* Version 8.0.0 adds a `brand` attribute to VMs, which is more granular than the existing `type` (now deprecated), and a `docker` boolean attribute as well, which indicates whether a machine is a Docker container or not.
+* Version 8.0.0 adds a `brand` attribute to instances, which is more granular than the existing `type` (now deprecated), and a `docker` boolean attribute as well, which indicates whether an instance is a Docker container or not.
 The version also makes a breaking change to the attribute `type` on images.
 ListDatasets/GetDataset have been removed.
 The deprecated 6.5 API support, and most related 6.5-isms, have been removed.
 The `default` attribute on packages is deprecated, since it only had meaning in 6.5.